South Lake Union Therapy, Julie Wilson, MA, LMHC

 What is E.M.D.R.?

-E.M.D.R. (eye movement desensitization and reprocessing) is a form of psychotherapy designed to more quickly and more fully alleviate the negative effects of stressful or disturbing life events.
+E.M.D.R. (eye movement desensitization and reprocessing) is a form of psychotherapy designed to more quickly and more fully alleviate the effects of traumatic, stressful, or distressing life events and negative beliefs.

-During E.M.D.R. therapy you imagine emotionally charged content while focusing on lateral (back and forth) eye movements or knee tapping, as directed by me.
+During the active part of EMDR I have you imagine the traumatic, distressing, or negatively emotionally charged content and/or belief while engaging in what's known as "bilateral stimulation."
+This involves following my fingers using lateral (back and forth) eye movements or alternate knee tapping, as directed by me.
 I use the knee tapping technique when doing EMDR virtually although many of my clients choose this method in-person as well as they find it less distracting in some cases.

 It’s thought that E.M.D.R. replicates what occurs during R.E.M. sleep where our eyes move laterally, assisting our brains in efficiently processing memories via various internal associations.
 E.M.D.R. is a more directed and focused version of this process.